-Almost all FreeCell games are winnable, a rare example of a deal that is considered to be unsolvable is deal number 11982 from Windows 95's version of FreeCell, you can play this deal from the top menu (choose "Numbered Deals").
+Almost all FreeCell games are winnable.
+A rare example of a deal that is considered to be unsolvable is deal number 11982 from Windows 95's version of FreeCell.
+You can play this deal from the top menu (choose "Numbered Games").

 Both ranks and suits of cards are important in FreeCell.
-From low to high, card ranks run in order from the Ace, to the Two, to the Three, and so on up to the Ten, the Jack, the Queen, and finally the King.
+From low to high, card ranks run in order from Ace, to Two, to Three, and so on up to Ten, Jack, Queen, and finally King.

-The goal of FreeCell is to build up all 4 of the suits in the foundation, each in order from the Ace to the King.
+The goal of FreeCell is to build up all 4 of the suits in the foundation, each in order from Ace to King.

 A card may be moved by the player back and forth between the tableau and the free cell area.
-Any one card may be moved to an empty free cell.
+Any single card may be moved to an empty free cell.

 An ordered sequence consists of consecutive cards in a pile that are both in-rank and with alternating colors, with the lowest rank being at the bottom.
 For example, from the bottom up, the Two of Diamonds, the Three of Clubs, and the Four of Hearts constitutes a 3-card ordered sequence.